dali-miccai/dali-miccai.github.io/docs/index.md

 Contents of the supplemental material should be referred to appropriately in the paper, and reviewers are not obliged to look at it.

+## CMIG Special Issue

+A selection of the best DALI workshop papers will be invited to submit revised and extended versions of their work to a Special Issue in CMIG ([Computerized Medical Imaging and Graphics](https://www.sciencedirect.com/journal/computerized-medical-imaging-and-graphics), IF: 7.422).
+The pre-selection of these papers will be based on editorial chair recommendations during the review process, with final decisions made by the co-chairs.
+Extended papers should emphasize the application of DALI-related methods to address specific medical problems.
+Please note that even extended papers may be subject to rejection during the peer-review process of CMIG.
+Further details regarding this opportunity will be announced shortly.

+## Awards & Sponsors

+We are pleased to announce that two prestigious awards will be presented at the upcoming DALI workshop, and we are grateful to our generous sponsors for making these prizes possible.
+The **Best Paper Award** and **People's Choice Award**, each with an amount of **$500**, are being sponsored by two leading companies in the industry: [SenseTime](https://www.sensetime.com/en) and [InferVision](https://global.infervision.com/).

+We are thrilled to have SenseTime and InferVision as sponsors for the DALI workshop and are grateful for their support in recognizing outstanding contributions in medical AI research.
+We encourage all attendees to take the opportunity to learn more about these companies and their groundbreaking work.

 <!--
 ## Camera Ready Guidelines
 Please try your best to address the comments from reviewers and submit to the [DALI CMT site](https://cmt3.research.microsoft.com/DALI2022) the following materials as a single zip archive named `dali22_id-X.zip` where X is replaced by your paper ID: